top of page

 Perfect also for families as there is ample space and a playground on site to keep the little ones busy.
 Better book in advance as it is quite popular, and ideally before 9 pm if you want to hear the Mariachi band playing live.

-What to Pack for a Road Trip
+What to Pack for the Mexican Road Trip

 Road trips can be unpredictable, especially if you drive in unchartered foreign territories for the first time.
 Having driven in many foreign countries around the world (for business and leisure), I have compiled a comprehensive Ultralight Smart Packing List which includes essentials for your road trip that will help alleviate your stress symptoms while making your drives safe and enjoyable.

-38 views0 comments
+348 views0 comments

 Related Posts